ibm-js/deliteful/tests/README.md

 1. From the [Selenium download page](http://www.seleniumhq.org/download/):
   1. Selenium Server
   1. Drivers for the browsers installed on your computer.
 After you've downloaded the browser drivers, make sure that they are referenced in your $PATH (or %PATH% on Windows):
-    1. Firefox driver: included with Selenium Server, not extra download needed
+    1. Firefox driver: included with Selenium Server, no extra download needed
-    1. Internet explorer driver: Use the link provided in section _The Internet Explorer Driver Server_ of http://www.seleniumhq.org/download/
+    1. Internet explorer driver: use the link provided in section _The Internet Explorer Driver Server_ of http://www.seleniumhq.org/download/
     1. Chrome driver: https://code.google.com/p/chromedriver/
     1. Safari driver: included with Selenium Server, not extra download needed